Find a Job You Really Want In

 What can you do with a master’s degree in political science?

 You can work in government or the private sector with a master’s degree in political science.
-Having a master’s in political science will qualify you for jobs as an urban and regional planner, political scientist, or foreign service officer, to name just a few.
+Graduates are qualified for roles such as urban planners, political scientists, or foreign service officers, among others.

 -